 Q. Is the Airdrie Children's Festival appropriate for all ages?

 A. Our target is children aged 4-12, but we promote this as a family affair because we hope parents will engage their children in discussion after the event to further enhance the experience and learning opportunities.
 We also hope that older children will engage by getting involved as volunteers.

 Q. Are donations eligible to receive a tax deductible receipt?

 A. No. While we are a not-for-profit organization, we are not a registered charity.

 Q. How can you put on the event for free?

-A. Thanks to the generosity of local businesses, the 2018 event will be free for everyone to attend.
+A. Our of our society goals is that our festival needs to be inclusive - which for us means free for all to attend.
+Thanks to the generosity of local businesses, the 2023 event will be free for everyone to attend.
 While we can’t promise this will always be the case, we really desire the event to be accessible to everyone.
 And the best way to do that is to have the event free, or close to it.